mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I thoroughly review all code changes and provide detailed feedback.

 My comments are not meant to criticize you or make you feel bad.
-I review rigorously to help me understand the code and get it to a state where I can maintain it long-term.
+I review rigorously to help me understand the code and bring it to a state where I can maintain it long-term.

 These articles explain my code review process: